platanus/angular-pretty-load/README.md

 Angular Pretty Load directive
 ============

-Load your images with style using Angular.
-An overlay is added, before and during the image load, in the **exact same position and dimensions** of the image.
+Load your images in style using Angular: add an overlay before and during the image load, with the **exact same position and dimensions** of the image.

 | Without Angular Pretty Load    | With Angular Pretty Load    |
 | ------------------------------ | --------------------------- |